antor44/livestream_video/README.md

 > Under normal usage, the cost is typically **no more than a few cents per day**, even with relatively heavy use.

 **Model Recommendations for High-Quality Subtitles (Long Media):**
-*   **Paid API key recommended:** The Gemma-27 model on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
+*   **Paid API key recommended:** The Gemma-4 models on the Free Tier can work when both source and destination are major languages, but for reliable, high-quality subtitles on large media files (films, long audio, or videos longer than a few minutes), use **Level 2** — or the more creative **Level 3** — with at least the **Gemini-3-Flash** model.
 It provides good results for major-language translations and for improving same-language transcription.
 Use **Gemini Pro 3.1** when either the source or destination language is non-major.

 > [!NOTE]
 > *Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*